jeffreyza/PIVX-Doc-Website-Content/01. getting_started/article.en.md

 ### Buying PIVX

 Once your wallet is up and running, you need to pick an exchange and buy your first PIVs using either Fiat money or another Cryptocurrency.
-The PIVX project maintains a list of exchanges in the relevant section of the PIVX website: [Exchanges](https://pivx.org/exchanges)
+The PIVX project maintains a list of exchanges in the relevant section of the PIVX website: [Exchanges](https://pivx.org/exchanges).

+You can then transfer your PIVs from the exchange to your core wallet.

 ### Additional resources
 PIVX Github: https://github.com/PIVX-Project